wp-plugins/ns-cloner-site-copier/readme.txt

 = Standard Precautions, Notes, and Tips =
 * This plugin ONLY works on WordPress Multisite and is not for use on single site installations
 * It now supports both subdomain and subdirectory mode!
 It will auto-detect and auto-render appropriate UI.
 * It might have unpredictable results on multisite networks installed in a subdirectory of a domain.
 If your root network site lives at domain.com/wordpress or something similar, you might experience issues.
-More info here.
+More info here: http://wordpress.org/support/topic/new-site-url-same-as-cloned-site
 * Use only lower case in step #2 for the target site name field
 * Make sure that the name of the site that you are cloning is NOT the same as its title.
-For example, if you select a master source site to clone that is site1.domain.com or domain.com/site1 you need to make sure that its title in Settings > General is NOT “Site1? or “site1? [without quotes of course]
+For example, if you select a master source site to clone that is site1.domain.com or domain.com/site1 you need to make sure that its title in Settings > General is NOT "Site1" or "site1" [without quotes of course]
 * Also make sure that the name of the source site is not contained in the name of the target site
 * We have used the NS Cloner on production systems for months and months without issue.
-That doesn’t mean your scenario won’t find some new condition that could cause you some headaches.
+That doesn't mean your scenario won't find some new condition that could cause you some headaches.
 Unlikely, but always possible.
 We recommend getting familiar with it on a test system before you deploy it to a critical network.
 * And for the love - backup your data.
 This plugin operates at the database level to work its magic.
-We’ve run it hundreds of times on our own sites and client sites, and tested it thoroughly.
-It’s safe.
-But don’t take our word for it.
+We've run it hundreds of times on our own sites and client sites, and tested it thoroughly.
+It's safe.
+But don't take our word for it.

 = Typical Workflow for using the NS Cloner =
 1. Set up 1 or more "template" sites exactly the way you want your clones to start out